studiocardo/Project/README.md

-Instruction:
+#Instruction:

 In RStudio
 1. setwd() to the directory containing all the data files and the R script as shown in the directory listing above
 2. everything should be self-contained as we speak.
-If that's not the case, the program will try to download it from the URL
+If that's not the case, the program will try to download the "UCI HAR Dataset" from the URL
-3. after set the correct working directory, issue "source("run_analysis.R")" in RStudio 3a. this program uses dplyr, so you need to have it in your local installation if you haven't done so already
+3. after set the correct working directory in RStudio, issue "source("run_analysis.R")" 3a. this program uses dplyr, so you need to have it in your local installation if you haven't done so already 3b. the program will read and merge the training and testing dataset 3c. out of the dataset from 3b, it then extract only the subset of data that only contain variables pertaining to "mean" or "standard deviation" of the measured values, so specific attention needs to be paid to the regex
 4. look for the output file tidydata.txt in the working directory

 You should have the following files to run the R program:

+## Input and Source Files

 CodeBook.md
 README.md*
-activity_labels.txt*
-features.txt*
-features_info.txt*
 run_analysis.R
-tidy_averages.txt
+./UCI HAR Dataset/test
+./UCI HAR Dataset/train
+./UCI HAR Dataset/features.txt
+./UCI HAR Dataset/activity_labels.txt
+./UCI HAR Dataset/feature_info.txt

+## Output File(s)

+tidydata.txt

-Original README......
+## Original README......
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset Version 1.0